kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     Task completed in 0m0.009s
     ```

-    To ensure the tool will work, run the `status` command:
+    To ensure the tool will work, run the `status` task, which will run the

-    For convenience, we'll be running the commands inside the ds-widget-tool directory:

-    ```shell
-    cd ds-widget-tool
-    ```

-    Then run the `status` command:
+    `status.py` script within the container.

     ```shell
     ./Taskfile status